slashback100/Homeassistant_AOK_Blinds/README.md

-# Homeassistant AOK Blinds
+# Homeassistant AOK Blinds management

-This repo contains 2 parts:
+This repo contains 3 parts:
 - The communication between an ESP8266 and a/several a AOK blinds, using RTS technology (RF 433MHz)
 - The pairing of the homemade remote and the blind(s)
 - The integration of those blinds to Homeassistant using MQTT.
 This integration allow positioning of the blinds in a specific position.